 Current Management Practices & Policies:

 The National Weather Service issues heat warning products to the service region based on meteorological observations at Phoenix Sky Harbor airport and forecaster opinion on the conditions that are dangerous for human health.
-There is one message for the entire region - which typically covers multiple Arizona counties - and there are no remotely sensed data used to customize the warnings based on spatial variability.
+There is one message for the entire region, which typically covers multiple Arizona counties, and there are no remotely sensed data used to customize the warnings based on spatial variability.
 The Phoenix Heat Relief Network places their heat relief centers based on the location of existing resources (e.g., food banks) and willing participants without explicit consideration of spatial risk patterns.

 Decision Support Tools & Benefits: